 3. Avoid foods that have simple sugars added

-High-fructose corn syrup, as well as other types of processed sugars, are bad for your health.
-They are in so many processed foods including cereals, soft drinks, tomato sauce/ketchup, baked goods, ready meals, soups and salad dressings.
+High-fructose corn syrup, as well as other types of processed sugars, added to processed foods are extremely bad for your health.
+Simple sugars play havoc with your insulin levels as well as being a major cause of inflammation.
+They are in many processed foods including cereals, soft drinks, tomato sauce/ketchup, baked goods, ready meals, soups and salad dressings.
 What chef uses high-fructose corn syrup?
 Not one.
 It’s only found in the pantry of food scientists, and you don’t want them cooking your meals.

 4. Eat fresh food